vishali-u/DiffCoExpr/README.md

-The main objective of DiffCoExpr is to construct co-expression networks from single-cell RNA-sequencing (scRNA-seq) data, and subsequently determine if different conditions within an individual (e.g. cell type) affect co-expression of genes.
-We refer to co-expression correlation as the correlation between the expression level between pairs of genes.
-`DiffCoExpr` improves the field encompassing co-expression analysis by including functions for co-expression matrix construction and comparison, all in one package.
-Additionally, this package improves co-expression analysis by operating at the single-cell level; most existing co-expression analysis tools use bulk-RNA-seq or microarray data.
-As such, most existing packages do not contain any functions that can only be applied to single-cell data (e.g., cell-type-specificity analysis). `DiffCoExpr` allows users to construct cell-type-specific co-expression networks, and subsequently analyze differences in co-expression of genes between different cell types.
+The main objective of DiffCoExpr is to construct co-expression networks from single-cell RNA-sequencing (scRNA-seq) data, and subsequently determine if different conditions within an individual (e.g. cell type) affect co-expression of genes. `DiffCoExpr` improves co-expression analysis by including functions to construct co-expression matrices and compare co-expression matrices, all in one package.
+Additionally, this package improves co-expression analysis by operating at the single-cell level; most existing co-expression analysis tools use bulk-RNA-seq or microarray data. `DiffCoExpr` allows users to construct cell-type-specific co-expression networks, and subsequently analyze differences in co-expression of genes between different cell types.